Explore current ethical challenges relevant to every graduate workplace.

 Interactive scenarios will challenge you to reflect on your own, and others’, ethical responsibilities and decision making in relation to issues such as harassment, bullying and discrimination, privacy and confidentiality.

 The Workplace Ethics Challenge - Online is one of the Ethical Grand Challenge options for Year 3 to final year students.

-Simply complete this short online form and follow the instructions provided.
-Once you have registered, it will be available to you in the ‘My Communities’ section on your Blackboard homepage.
+Follow the instructions above to enrol in the Workplace Ethics Challenge.
+Once you have enrolled, it will be available to you in the ‘My Communities’ section on your Blackboard homepage.
 To complete it, you’ll need to work through all four modules and a short multiple choice quiz at the end of each section.

 The topics covered will include an exploration of your own, and others’, ethical responsibilities in the workplace in relation to:

 The real-world, practical, ethical dilemmas at the core of this Challenge are relevant to any graduate workplace.